shoeffner/mthesis/src/conclusion.md

 which `EyeLike` scales the eye patches to, `EyeLike` outperforms `PupilLocalization` by a factor of about $4$.

-It can be concluded that for real time scenarios with modern image resolutions `EyeLike` is the better choice, as it is faster with only a small loss in performance.
+It can be concluded that for real-time scenarios with modern image resolutions `EyeLike` is the better choice, as it is faster with only a small loss in performance.
 For accurate processing when time is of no critical importance, for example during offline analysis of recorded video data, \Gaze{}'s `PupilLocalization` is usually the better option.
-In general it should be noted, that with `PupilLocalization` and eyeLike [@Hume2012] there are two successful replications of the eye center detection approach by @Timm2011.
+In general, it should be noted, that with `PupilLocalization` and eyeLike [@Hume2012] there are two successful replications of the eye center detection approach by @Timm2011.
 Comparing the different accuracies per dataset which are listed in \Cref{tab:pexels-pupil-detection-accuracies}
-and \Cref{tab:BioID-pupil-detection-accuracies}, it becomes clear that the algorithm works better with the images from the BioID dataset, but still performs reasonably well on the pexels dataset.
+and \Cref{tab:BioID-pupil-detection-accuracies}, it becomes clear that the algorithm works better with the images from the BioID dataset, but still performs reasonably well on the Pexels dataset.

 ### Head pose estimation

 The head pose estimation works well in most cases.
-If a subject is looking straight into the camera, in the extreme case when the nose points directly towards the camera and the coronal plane is parallel to the screen plane, there are two equally likely possible solutions: the $z$ axis pointing outwards or inwards.
-In most cases this is not a problem, as it is unlikely that this happens.
+In the extreme case when the nose points directly towards the camera and the coronal plane is parallel to the screen plane, that is if a subject is looking straight into the camera, there are two equally likely possible solutions: the $z$ axis pointing outwards or inwards.
+In most cases, this is not a problem, as it is unlikely that this happens.
 But sometimes this causes different results from frame to frame.
-Since there is no annotated ground truth for the datasets used about the head poses, it is not possible to give a quantitative analysis about the success of the method, but as was lined out in @sec:head-pose-estimation a qualitative analysis can be performed.
+Since there is no annotated ground truth for the datasets used about the head poses, it is not possible to give a quantitative analysis of the success of the method, but as was lined out in @sec:head-pose-estimation a qualitative analysis can be performed.
 In @sec:head-pose-estimation it is already established that the +EPnP version of the `solvePnP` algorithm does not work as